MAS Context Fall Talks 2024

-During the reception of “Welcome to Tribuneville: An Imaginary Vision of an Old Chicago That Could Have Been,” an installation presented by 150 Media Stream and MAS Context, attendees will have an opportunity to watch the installation at 150 Media Stream as well as listen to a conversation between architectural cartoonist Klaus and Iker Gil, founder of MAS Context, moderated by 150 Media Stream curator Yuge Zhou.
+During the reception of “Welcome to Tribuneville: An Imaginary Vision of an Old Chicago That Could Have Been,” an installation presented by 150 Media Stream and MAS Context, attendees had an opportunity to watch the installation at 150 Media Stream as well as listen to a conversation between architectural cartoonist Klaus and Iker Gil, founder of MAS Context, moderated by 150 Media Stream curator Yuge Zhou.

 ABOUT WELCOME TO TRIBUNEVILLE